-- Industrial and commercial activities shall not abut a residential area unless the activities and related storage are contained within a building or otherwise completely screened from view from the residential area. - A minimum thirty (30) foot deep 11. landscaped yard shall be provided along all arterial streets, and along any district boundary line that does not adjoin a residential land use.
+- Industrial and commercial activities shall not abut a residential area unless the activities and related storage are contained within a building or otherwise completely screened from view from the residential area. - A minimum thirty (30) foot deep Π. landscaped yard shall be provided along all arterial streets, and along any district boundary line that does not adjoin a residential land use.
 If a district boundary line abuts upon or is within a street right-of-way, then the required landscaped yard shall commence at the street right-of-way line on the district side of the street, rather than at the district boundary line.
 This requirement shall not apply to development plans that comply with the standards contained in Section 5.15.2 of this Code. - III.
-A minimum eighty (80) foot deep landscaped yard shall be provided along any boundary line that adioins a residential land use or a zone district (whether within or beyond the City's jurisdictional boundary) that is predominately characterized by residential uses as permitted uses.
-This residential buffer yard may be reduced to thirty (30) feet if the adjoining residential land use or zone district (whether within or beyond the City's jurisdictional boundary) is separated by a public street.

-b.
-Storage and Operational Areas.
+A minimum eighty (80) foot deep landscaped yard shall be provided along any boundary line that adjoins a residential land use or a zone district (whether within or beyond the City's jurisdictional boundary) that is predominately characterized by residential uses as permitted uses.
+This residential buffer yard may be reduced to thirty (30) feet if the adjoining residential land use or zone district (whether within or beyond the City's jurisdictional boundary) is separated by a public street. - b.
+Storage and Operational Areas. - Storage, loading and work operations shall be screened from view along all district boundary lines and along all public streets.

-Storage, loading and work operations shall be screened from view along all district boundary lines and along all public streets.
-II.
-Within internal district areas, buildings may be surrounded by paving for vehicle use.
+- Π. Within internal district areas, buildings may be surrounded by paving for vehicle use.
 To the extent reasonably feasible, side and rear yards in interior block locations shall be used for vehicle operations and storage areas, and front yards shall be used for less intensive automobile parking.
-At district edges, side yards shall be used for vehicle operations and storage areas, in order to allow for a finished, attractive rear building wall and a landscaped rear yard.
+At district edges, side yards shall be used for vehicle operations and storage areas, in order to allow for a finished, attractive rear building wall and a landscaped rear yard. - (D) Development Standards for the I-25 Corridor.
+Development located within one thousand three hundred twenty (1,320) feet (one-quarter [1⁄4] mile) of the centerline of I-25 shall be subject to the requirements of Section 2.6.3.